plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Paths.md

 ## Kindling Cost

-On the face-up side of Path cards, there is a Kindling Cost listed in the bottom right.
+On the face-up side of Path cards, a Kindling Cost is listed in the bottom right.
 The **Kindling Cost** is the number of cards the [Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer) must move from their Discard to their Kindling to activate the effect on their face-up Path.

 Players may pay this cost and activate the effect at any time.